 Naples to Positano Ferry

-Unfortunately there are no direct ferries from the Naples port to Positano.
+Unfortunately there is not a direct ferry from the Naples to Positano.
 We can only hope the ferry companies create a new direct route.
 Until then, you have to make a quick stop in Sorrento on the way.
 The Naples port can get a little hectic, crowded and confusing, especially when two ferries are leaving around the same time.

 Prices and schedule will vary depending on season and ferry company, but expect to pay about 30 euros per person each way.
 Alilauro is one of the main companies and you can book ahead of time on their website or use direct ferries.
 You can also purchase tickets right at the ticket booth at the ports.
 Each ferry will take about 40 minutes.